freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 ### What's the alternative?

 Images on a website are great.
-They add a new layer to your content, can really make the experience your site visitors have way more immersive and generally just look good among all that text.
+They add a new layer to your conten and they can really make the experience your site visitors have a more immersive experience and visually-pleasing experience.
 A picture can say more than a thousand words, right?

 Certainly.
 That is, if you can see them.
 In the HTML5-specification, an img-attribute must always have an alt-attribute.
 This attribute is meant as an alternative to the image in case it can't be seen.
 This would be true for blind visitors to your website, but also when your image can't be loaded for some reason.
 Not adding an alt-tag to an img-attribute is therefore not only breaking accessibility, but going against the HTML5-spec.